 Pay Attention to Business

 A successful microgreens business owner should carefully track all income and expenses.
-The only way to develop a truly profitable business is to understand basic accounting concepts and track every expense.
+The only way to develop a truly profitable business is to understand basic accounting concepts and record every expense.
+I really like the “profit first” method of accounting that was popularized by the book of the same name:

-Most people who grow microgreens for sale start small to learn the growing process and determine if microgreen farming is really something they’d be comfortable doing.
-It’s also easier to start on a part-time basis and keep other jobs until it’s clear the business will generate the income needed.
+Before diving deep into selling and financial management, most people who grow microgreens for sale start small to learn the growing process and determine if microgreen farming is really something they’d be comfortable doing.
+It’s also easier to start on a part-time basis and keep other jobs until it’s clear the business will generate the income needed to support your lifestyle.

-While it’s possible to track income and expenses using simple ledgers, it’s generally easier to use some type of computerized bookkeeping system.
-Modern digital bookkeeping makes it possible to generate business plans, track expenses and income, and evaluate the outcomes to determine what types of changes will provide greater income in the future.
+While it’s possible to track income and expenses using simple ledgers, it’s generally easier to use some type of computerized bookkeeping system like Quickbooks or Wave.
+Modern digital bookkeeping makes it possible to generate business reports, track expenses and income, prepare taxes, and evaluate various metrics to determine what types of changes will provide greater income in the future.

 Choose the Best Space Available

 Like any type of farming, a microgreens business requires a certain amount of appropriate space.
-While you won’t need hundreds of acres and large-scale machinery, basic elements will be required.
+While you won’t need lots of land or large-scale machinery, basic elements will be required.

 Tailor Your Crop to Meet Local Demands